 Are there Jews?
 You betcha!
 Novik, who is half Jewish, half goyishe Polish, uses both sides of that heritage to weave (pun intended!) a magical tale.
 We enjoyed it immensely.
 (Her other novel in the same vein, "Uprooted", is really good as well.)

 So, we'll settle for the Jews of "Spinning Silver".
-It beats "The Jew in the Brambles", that's for sure.
+It beats "The Jew Among Thorns", that's for sure.